trasukg/local-aprs/docs/configuration-files.md

 * Client preferences are keyed to the server identifier, so that if you use the same device (browser, phone, etc) against multiple local-aprs servers, the preferences are kept separately.

+## Design

+* The server keeps a client-configuration file.
+The client downloads this file when it connects to the server.
+* The server also keeps a file that tells the client what fields in the client-configuration file can be overridden by the client side.
+  * Some fields are purely configuration and not user preferences.
+In other words they shouldn't be shown in an editor page.
+* The client stores a client-side configuration on the client, only if the user has done any overrides.
+This file is also downloaded on connection.
+* The client merges the server and client configurations according to the override file, to form an effective configuration, that is made available through a selector.
+* The schema for the configuration is defined in a ClientConfiguration class.
+* The client has a screen where the user can edit their preferences.